 Scope 2 includes emissions associated with electricity usage.
 Purchased electricity is the College's only source of Scope 2 emissions.

-Scope 3 consists of indirect emissions, which include emissions associated with faculty and staff commuting to and from the College, business travel, off-campus study, paper purchasing, and waste and wastewater.
+Scope 3 consists of indirect emissions, which include emissions associated with faculty and staff commuting to and from the College, business travel, off-campus study, paper purchasing, transmission and distribution losses, and waste and wastewater.